coding-kitties/investing-algorithm-framework/README.md

 if __name__ == "__main__":
     app.start()
 ```
+The example algorithm makes use of the default data provider, order executor and
+portfolio manager for BINANCE.
+However, your can also define your own
+components.

 The goal of the framework is to provide you with a set of components for
 your algorithm that takes care of a wide variety of operational processes
 out of the box.